mathquill/mathquill/docs/Config.md

 This defaults to the LaTeX built-in operator names ([Section 3.17 of the Short Math Guide](http://tinyurl.com/jm9okjc)) with additional trig operators like `sech`, `arcsec`, `arsinh`, etc. If you want some of these italicized after setting this property, you will have to add them to the list.

 Just like [`autoCommands`](#autocommands) above, this takes a string formatted as a space-delimited list of LaTeX commands.

+## maxDepth

+`maxDepth` specifies the maximum number of nested MathBlocks.
+When `maxDepth` is set to 1, the user can type simple math symbols directly into the editor but not into nested MathBlocks, e.g. the numerator and denominator of a fraction.

+Nested content in latex rendered during initialization or pasted into mathquill is truncated to avoid violating `maxDepth`.
+When `maxDepth` is not set, no depth limit is applied by default.

 ## substituteTextarea